 Newlyn is a small fishing port lying about a mile and a half from Penzance, on the south coast of Cornwall's Penwith peninsula.

-The area's spectacular scenery, with its granite cliffs and sparkling seas, has attracted visiting artists since the early 19th century.
+The area's spectacular scenery has attracted visiting artists since the early 19th century.
 In the 1880s, numerous British painters began to arrive in Newlyn, many of whom had trained in Paris or Antwerp.
-Most had also spent time painting in Brittany; in Newlyn they found a similar source of inspiration, but closer to home and with a direct rail link to London.
+Most had also spent time painting in Brittany.
+In Newlyn they found a similar source of inspiration, but closer to home and with a direct rail link to London.

 We want to hear about your paintings!
 If you have a Newlyn School painting or other Cornish work from the period 1880 to 1940, we would love to know about it.
 All information supplied is treated with the utmost confidentiality and never shared with any third party without express permission, but it is of great help to our Curators to know about privately-held paintings.
 If you would be willing to share information about a painting you own, please fill in our Paintings Database Form and send it, together with a snapshot of the painting, to Penlee House Gallery & Museum, Morrab Road, Penzance TR18 4HE.
 We look forward to hearing for you.